Skip to main content

 A robot vacuum approaches the base of the altar, hesitates for a fraction of a second, then redirects itself.
 It has been programmed, perhaps unconsciously by its owner, to avoid crossing that invisible boundary.
 It cleans the dust around reverence, but never through it.

-This is where the idea of a “Middle Way” stops being abstract and becomes architectural.
+This is where the idea of a “middle way” stops being abstract and becomes architectural.

 The younger generation does not see a contradiction in this coexistence.
 They do not frame it as tradition versus modernity, as if forced to choose sides.
 Instead, they treat both as systems to be integrated.
 The altar is not preserved as a relic, nor is it discarded as obsolete.
 It is maintained, adjusted, occasionally digitized—but never trivialized.